-Students or other persons needing assistance at the Hattie Mae White Educational Support Center may make a request to the Information Center.
+Students or other persons needing assistance may request assistance through Joan Anderson, director, Dyslexia and Section 504.
+She can be reached at 713-556-6844 and via email at jander13@houstonisd.org.
 Such requests should be made as early as possible in order to permit timely scheduling of the service.
-Persons or students needing assistance at schools may make a request for assistance to the administration of the school, which shall contact the School Support Office for scheduling of the service as soon as the need is identified.
-Additional information regarding this matter may be obtained by consulting FB1 (Regulation), which may be found at https://pol.tasb.org/Policy/ Code/592?filter=FB1.
+Persons or students needing assistance at schools may make a request for assistance to the administration of the school, which shall contact the School Support Office for scheduling of the service as soon as possible.
+Additional information regarding this matter may be obtained by consulting FB2 (Regulation), which may be found at https://pol.tasb.org/Policy/Code/592?filter=FB2.